Certificate Program in Canine Remedial Massage

-Massage for the canine patient has been available for many years, but has recently gained more popularly in Australia as the pet industry grows, and pets have more than ever, become VIP’s.
+Canine remedial massage has been available for many years.
+Recently it has gained more popularity in Australia as the pet industry grows, and pets have more than ever, become VIP’s in their households.

-Until now there has been a limited quality education available in Australia around Canine Remedial Massage.
+There has been a limited quality education available in Australia around Canine Remedial Massage.
+Until now.

-This course has been designed to teach individuals how to deliver a remedial massage treatment to the canine patient safely and effectively, working in conjunction with the patient’s vet as part of a health care team.
+This canine remedial massage course has been designed by Michelle Monk to teach individuals how to deliver a remedial massage treatment to a canine patient safely and effectively, working in conjunction with the patient’s vet as part of a healthcare team.

 Who is this course for?

-There are no pre-requisites for this course however a background in the veterinary and / or animal industry or Massage is an advantage.
-Anatomy, physiology and pathology subjects are quite in-depth.
-This course is designed to enable participants on completion, to deliver remedial massage safely and effectively to canine patients.
+There are no pre-requisites for this course.
+However, a background in the veterinary and/or animal industry or even massage is an advantage.
+Anatomy, physiology and pathology subjects can be quite in-depth.
+This course is designed with the purpose of enabling participants upon completion, to deliver remedial massage safely and effectively to canine patients.